Taiwanese indigenous peoples: Qing classification of indigenous peoples

 The Qing did little to administer the indigenous and rarely tried to subjugate or impose cultural change upon them.
 Indigenous peoples were classified into two general categories: acculturated indigenous (shufan) and non-acculturated indigenous (shengfan).
-Sheng is a word used to describe uncooked food, unworked land, unripened-fruit, unskilled labor or strangers, while shu bears the opposite meaning.
-To the Qing, shufan were indigenous who paid taxes, performed corvée, and had adopted Han Chinese culture to some degree.
+Sheng is a word used to describe uncooked food, unworked land, unripe fruit, unskilled labor or strangers, while shu bears the opposite meaning.
+To the Qing, shufan were indigenous people who paid taxes, performed corvée, and had adopted Han Chinese culture to some degree.
 When the Qing annexed Taiwan, there were 46 indigenous villages under government control: 12 in Fengshan and 34 in Zhuluo.
 These were likely inherited from the Zheng regime.
 In the Yongzheng period, 108 indigenous villages submitted as a result of encouragement and enticement from the Taiwan regional commander, Lin Liang.
 Shengfan who paid taxes but did not perform corvée and did not practice Han Chinese culture were called guihua shengfan (submitted non-acculturated indigenous).

-The Qianlong administration forbade enticing indigenous to submit due to fear of conflict.
+The Qianlong administration forbade enticing the indigenous to submit due to fear of conflict.
 In the early Qianlong period, there were 299 named indigenous villages.
 Records show 93 shufan villages and 61 guihua shengfan villages.
 The number of shufan villages remained stable throughout the Qianlong period.
 Two indigenous affairs sub-prefects were appointed to manage indigenous affairs in 1766.
 One was in charge of the north and the other in charge of the south, both focused on the plains indigenous.
 Boundaries were built to keep the mountain indigenous people out of settlement areas.
 The policy of marking settler boundaries and segregating them from indigenous territories became official policy in 1722 in response to the Zhu Yigui uprising.
 Fifty-four stelae were used to mark crucial points along the settler-indigenous boundary.
-Han settlers were forbidden from crossing into indigenous territory but settler encroachment continued, and the boundaries were rebuilt in 1750, 1760, 1784, and 1790.
-Settlers were forbidden from marrying indigenous as marriage was one way settlers obtained land.
-While the settlers drove colonization and acculturation, the Qing policy of quarantine dented the impact on indigenous, especially mountain indigenous people.
+Han settlers were forbidden from crossing into indigenous territory, but settler encroachment continued, and the boundaries were rebuilt in 1750, 1760, 1784, and 1790.
+Settlers were forbidden from marrying indigenous people as marriage was one way settlers obtained land.
+While the settlers drove colonization and acculturation, the Qing policy of quarantine diminished the impact on indigenous people, especially mountain indigenous people.